j0lvera/conventions/react/examples.md

 4. Handling mutations with proper loading, success, and error states
 5. Organizing callback functions by purpose

+Let's break down the implementation into logical sections:

+### 1. Component Setup and Imports

 ```typescript
 // projects/Projects.page.tsx
 import { useState } from "react";